Frequently asked questions

 What are the financial returns?

-Brighton Energy Co-operative to pays investors interest of 5% per annum, commencing a year after installation is complete.
+Brighton Energy Co-operative pays investors interest of 5% per annum, commencing a year after installation is complete.

 When and how can I take my money out?